mkocaoglu/CausalGAN/README.md

 ## Usage

-The Causal(BE)GAN code factorizes into two components, which can be trained or loaded independently: the causal_controller module specifies the model which learns a causal generative model over labels, and the causal_dcgan or causal_began modules learn a GAN over images given those labels.
+The CausalGAN/CausalBEGAN code factorizes into two components, which can be trained or loaded independently: the causal_controller module specifies the model which learns a causal generative model over labels, and the causal_dcgan or causal_began modules learn a GAN over images given those labels.
 We denote training the causal controller over labels as "pretraining" (--is_pretrain=True), and training a GAN over images given labels as "training" (--is_train=True)

 To train an implicit causal model over labels: